Spring 2025's Shoe Trends Are All About Following Your Instincts

 Loaf Around

-These are not the standard, teacher's pet Oxfords or driving slippers you're used to; spring 2025 ushers in an era where loafers become kitschy, colorful, and, in Prada's case, gravity-defying.
+These are not the standard, teacher's pet Oxfords or driving slippers you're used to; spring 2025 ushers in an era where the best loafers become kitschy, colorful, and, in Prada's case, gravity-defying.
 To try the trend, shop for unexpected colorways, hulking hardware, and craft-centric designs.

 Splish, Splash